Today we look at the most common tenant complaints and how to overcome them.

 If the body corporate doesn’t advise the complainant that the contravention notice has been issued within 14 days after receiving the request, the complainant may take action in the BCCM office.

-This article was written by Heidi Davoren and originally published in Australian Property Investor Magazine and has been republished with their permission.
+Editor’s Note: This article has been republished for the benefit of our many new readers.
+It was written by Heidi Davoren and originally published in Australian Property Investor Magazine and has been republished with their permission.

 SUBSCRIBE & DON'T MISS A SINGLE EPISODE OF MICHAEL YARDNEY'S PODCAST